C I V I L M A R R I A G E I S A C I V I L R I G H T.

 When you have lived into old age, you can feel the rhythm of time passing: a river always flowing, a cycle of stars always revolving above our heads and the earth rotating under our feet.
 Generations come and go; empires rise and fall; war alternates with peace; wisdom and folly, love and hate, poverty and plenty, life and death - the wheel keeps on turning, endlessly, regardless of our petty wants and wishes here on this little rock in the vast depth of the cosmos.

-A rather frightening picture, if we are not in sync with the Love that moves the sun and other stars, as Dante put it.
+A rather frightening picture, if we are not in tune with the Love that moves the sun and other stars, as Dante put it.
 And that Love is closer than breathing, nearer than hands and feet - if you are willing to believe.
 And I do.

 We can't be sure what 2026 holds in store for us; but no matter what comes or goes, we can each be true to the goodness within us, and do small things with great love - with gratitude for all the good things we have.
 So here's wishing all my truckbuddies health, happiness, and peace in the New Year.
 God bless you all.